-Dave Allen, author of the great productivity best seller “Getting Things Done,” has developed an almost cult-like following for his ideas, structures, and best practices around to-do list management, prioritization, and metrics and schematics that define what an effective work day should be.
+Dave Allen, author of the great productivity best seller “Getting Things Done,” has developed an almost cult-like following for his ideas, structures, and best practices around to-do list management, prioritization, and metrics and schematics that define what an effective and productive day should be.

-But a focus on simple to do list management, in the modern world, is far from sufficient.
+But a focus on simple to do list management is far from sufficient.

 The reason why is simple.
 Plans and strategies, by their nature, are speculative and assumptive.

 They require the planner to survey the current market and competitive landscape along with assessing the current strengths and assets of their enterprise.

 And then, from those assessments, forecast how a course of specific decisions or investments will be received by the market, by current or perspective customers, and responded to by the competition.

 When stated this way, it becomes obvious that there is a very high likelihood that a plan as designed will not work.

 It really doesn’t matter if that plan is to introduce a new product or service offering, a new marketing or advertising campaign, a website re-launch, or an internal re-organization.